Item 30: Write more than unit tests

 With fixed inputs and a small amount of code under test, the compiler is able to optimize away the iteration and directly emit the result, leading to an unrealistically optimistic result.

-Moving the code under test to use this hint:
+Moving the benchmark code to use this hint:

 }